pingcap/docs/v3.0/tidb-in-kubernetes/maintain/tidb-binlog.md

 ## Deploy Multiple Drainers

-By default, only one downstream drainer will be created.
-You can install the `tidb-drainer` Helm chart to deploy more drainers for a TiDB cluster.
+By default, only one downstream drainer is created.
+You can install the `tidb-drainer` Helm chart to deploy more drainers for a TiDB cluster, as described below:

-1. Make sure the PingCAP helm repository is up to date:
+1. Make sure that the PingCAP Helm repository is up to date:

     {{< copyable "shell-regular" >}}